"I wanted to feel ok again"

 - Flashbacks where you re-experience the feelings and body sensations of the event

-- Dissociating – shutting off and closing down from your experience and feelings, spacing out or adopting a new personality to cope with the effects of the trauma
+- Dissociating – shutting off and closing down from your experience and feelings, spacing out, or forming a system of 'alter' personalities or 'parts' to cope with the effects of the trauma

 - Avoiding people or situations which you find triggering